Search Recipes

 About This Recipe

 Chicken Adobo is the undisputed national dish of the Philippines.
 The technique — meat slow-braised in vinegar, soy sauce, garlic, bay leaves, and peppercorns — predates Spanish colonization and is older than the word "adobo" itself.
 What you get is a dish with layers of flavor: savory from the soy, bright from the vinegar, aromatic from the crushed garlic, and a gentle heat from the whole peppercorns.
+If you are unfamiliar with toyo (soy sauce) or suka (vinegar) brands, our Filipino ingredients glossary walks through what to look for.

 Every Filipino household has its own adobo rules.
 Some families swear by 1:1 soy-to-vinegar ratios, others prefer the vinegar-heavier style.
 Some add coconut milk (adobo sa gata), others add potato chunks or hard-boiled eggs in the final braise.
 This recipe is the classic version that every Filipino cook eventually masters.
 Once you have this base down, the variations become easy to explore.
 Compare it with Adobong Puti (the original soy-free version) or read chicken vs pork adobo for the protein debate.